mjl-/ding/README.txt

 Command "ding kick" can be used in a git hook to signal that a build should start.
 Gitea, github and bitbucket webhooks are also supported.

+Command "ding build" can be used locally to run a build script similar to how it would run on the build server.
+This allows testing build scripts without pushing any commits.
+It clones the git or hg repository in the current working directory, sets up environment variables and destination build directories, and calls the provided build script.
+Optionally isolated using bubblewrap (bwrap).

 See INSTALL.txt for installation instructions.